ozy5/CSRT-Descaled-openCV/README.md

 cmake ..
 make
 ```
-Finally, you are ready to run the program.
+Finally, you are ready to run the program.\
-In the example usage below:
+In the example usage below:\
+\
-0.22 means the width of initial bbox is the %22 percent of the capture width.
+The first parameter, 0.22 means the width of initial bbox is the %22 percent of the capture width.\
-0.3 means the height of initial bbox is the %30 percent of the capture height.
+The second parameter, 0.3 means the height of initial bbox is the %30 percent of the capture height.\
-14 mean if the mean FPS is lower than 14, the program will try to increase the FPS by descaling if possible.
+The third parameter, 14 means if the mean FPS is lower than 14, the program will try to increase the FPS by descaling if possible.
 ```sh
 ./csrt_descaled_tracker 0.22 0.3 14
 ```